QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 		#uncomment the next line to try changing the position of the turbine dynamically
 		#QBLIB.setTurbinePosition_at_num(-0.2*i,0,0,0,i*0.1,i*0.1,0)

-		#example how to extract a variable by name from the simulation, call as often as needed with different variable names
+		#example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below
 		rpm = QBLIB.getCustomData_at_num(b"Rotational Speed [rpm]",0,0)
+		time = QBLIB.getCustomData_at_num(b"Time [s]",c_double(0), c_int(0)) #example how to extract a variable by name from the simulation

 		#assign the c-type double array 'ctr_vars' with length [6], initialized with zeros
 		ctr_vars = (c_double * 5)(0);